20 June 1945

 April 2012

-Sonology organizes the symposium Géométrie spatiale around the electroacoustic works of Iannis Xenakis.
+Sonology organises the symposium Géométrie spatiale around the electroacoustic works of Iannis Xenakis.

 April 2013

-Sonology organizes the symposium Composing Spaces: Spatial Music from Gabrieli to the 21st Century.
+Sonology organises the symposium Composing Spaces: Spatial Music from Gabrieli to the 21st Century.

 September 2014